KnightNight101/UoR_APP/documentation/FEATURES.md

 - View and edit project details, including renaming and deadline.
 - Add/remove team members and tasks inline.
-- Assign/reassign tasks to team members.
+- Assign/reassign tasks and subtasks to team members using dropdowns.
 - Delete project returns to homepage.
 - Navigation: "Back to Home" and "Delete Project".

-### 4. Task Management
+### 4. Task & Subtask Management

-- Tasks can be created with or without an assignee.
+- Tasks and subtasks can be created with or without an assignee.
-- Tasks default to first team member if present.
+- Both tasks and subtasks default to first team member if present.
 - All tasks are visible in the "Today's To Do List" column on the homepage.

 ### 5. Team Member Management

 - Team members and tasks can be added during project creation and from the project page.
-- Tasks can be assigned to any team member or left unassigned.
+- Tasks and subtasks can be assigned to any team member or left unassigned.
 - All tasks appear in the "Today's To Do List" column on the homepage.

 ### 6. Login Page